 People coming from out of the area to relocate to Silicon Valley might not know what to expect from the weather in the San Jose, Santa Clara County, or Silicon Valley Area.
 Does this part of California ever rain?
 How hot is the summer?
 What is the climate like?

-In a nutshell, this is a “sub tropical” area, or a place that enjoys a “mediterranean climate” that is most heavily influenced by the close proximity of the shoreline and the Pacific Ocean.
+In a nutshell, this is a “sub-tropical” area, or a place that enjoys a mild “Mediterranean climate” that is most heavily influenced by the close proximity of the shoreline and the Pacific Ocean.
 Temps are mild, we get little rainfall compared to many parts of the country.
-More specifically, we usually get about 20 inches of rainfall a year and enjoy 300 sunny days a year.
-Winters seldom see many hard freezes (but they can happen).

 A typical summer day has highs in the mid to upper eighties but very low humidity – so it feels much cooler.
 Heat waves and heat inversions can run the temps up to the low to mid 100s in the hottest parts of the valley.
 Luckily it doesn’t happen much, or stay for long!
-Most people do NOT have air conditioning here unless they are in a newer home or live in the warmer South County areas of Morgan Hill or Gilroy.
+Once in awhile, a rare storm in summer will bring high humidity and thundershowers, but for the most part, summers are dry.
+The hottest month is typically August.

 The coldest month, usually, is December.
-A January day might have a high in the 60s or 50s, depending.
+A January day will often have a high in the 60s or 50s, depending.
 A cold day here is when it does not get into the 50s (not too common).
 By February, though, the worst is usually over and it’s even possible to have freak warm days that hit 80 degrees!

 Our weather varies from year to year.
-Some years we get drought conditions and may require water rationing (right now we have been asked for a voluntary cutback of 10%).
-Other years we get lots of wet weather from the Pacific – temps are warmer but there’s much too much rain: those are the El Nino years.
+Some years we get drought conditions and may require water rationing .
+Other years we get lots of wet weather from the Pacific – temps are warmer but there’s much too much rain: those are the El Niño years.
 Most often, though, winters aren’t that bad – evenings can be nippy as temps drop into the 20s on the worst nights in December or January.
 It will make the news that people should cover their citrus trees so they aren’t damaged by the freezing temps.

 Because we are on the Pacific, that ocean dominates our weather.
 Sometimes a freaky cold storm from Alaska barrels down the coast in winter.
 When that happens, it gets extremely cold.
 And once in a rare time – perhaps once a decade – it might even snow!
 When the white stuff does fall in Los Gatos, Saratoga or San Jose, though, it doesn’t usually stay for awhile.
 It is so rare that it simply feels like magic.
 Can you imagine the look of snowfall on a palm tree?
 More often, though, we get a dusting of snow on the east foothills.
 Most of the time it’s too warm on the Pacific Ocean side of the valley for snow to stay there, but a couple of times a year that will happen and last a day or two.

-Warm weather – or mild, comfortable weather – is the norm from about spring (varies from Feb – April each year) through most of November.
+Warm weather – or mild, comfortable weather – is the norm from about spring and even late “winter”, through most of November.
 Really December and January tend to be the coolest months, but sometimes cold storms can make winter linger longer and forestall spring a bit.

 And what of those palm trees?
 We have LOTS of types of palms here (Royal Palms, Fan Palms, Date Palms, etc.).
-They do well here when planted right and well nurtured, but they are not indigenous to northern CA. They are native to southern CA but not here.
+They do well here when planted right and well nurtured, but they are not indigenous to northern CA. They are native to southern CA, which is warmer and more arid.
 However, if handled well they usually do fine in our slightly cooler climate.

 For me, the palm trees are a sign that the climate somewhere is “mild enough”.
 I often joke with folks, “if the palm trees can live there, so can I….”